By Robert Bartley, CFP™, CPA (and Joanne Tackes)

 If you are a cash-basis taxpayer, you can deduct any purchases charged to your bank credit card (not a store charge card) by year-end.
 If you anticipate any major purchases (equipment, furniture, etc.), there are several provisions that will allow you to deduct up to 100% of the cost in the year purchased rather than depreciating the cost over several years.

-If you itemize, get your payments in by December 31st but keep in mind that you may not always get an incremental benefit by accelerating an expense.
+If you itemize deductions (only if deductions are greater than the Standard Deduction of; Single $13,850, Married Filing Joint $27,700 and Head of Household $20,800), get your payments in by December 31st but keep in mind that you may not always get an incremental benefit by accelerating an expense.

-- Only the first $10,000 of state and local taxes (income or sales tax plus property taxes) is deductible.
+- Only the first $10,000 of “SALT”, State And Local Taxes (income or sales tax plus property taxes) is deductible.
 If your state and local taxes already total $10k, you won’t get any tax benefit from moving additional taxes into this year.
 If you DO have room under the $10,000 ceiling, it makes sense to accelerate the payment of your state income tax, your already assessed property taxes, or your excise taxes to get you up to the $10,000 maximum.

 If you find yourself unable to itemize every year, consider a strategy of bunching your expenses together every other year or every few years in order to claim itemized deductions periodically.
-See my blog post Group Your Itemized Deductions for Real Tax Savings for more details.
+See our blog post Group Your Itemized Deductions for Real Tax Savings for more details.
+In addition you can use Donor Advised Funds (DAFs) to help bunch deductions.

-Your traditional or Roth IRA contribution for 2020 must be made by April 15, 2021.
-The maximum contribution allowed is $6,000 for those under age 50 and $7,000 for those age 50 or older.
+Your traditional or Roth IRA contribution for 2023 must be made by April 15, 2024.
+The maximum contribution allowed is $6,500 for those under age 50 and $7,500 for those age 50 or older by 12/31/23.
 Whether to contribute to a traditional or Roth IRA depends on your tax situation.
 If you are unsure, please ask Bartley Financial or your tax preparer.

 Employer Retirement Plans:

 Check your most recent pay stub to make sure you will maximize your workplace retirement deferrals for the current year.
-The contributions limits for a 401k/403b/457b rose this year to $19,500.
-This limit increases to $26,000 if you are age 50 or older.
+The contribution limit for a 401k/403b/457b rose this year to $22,500.
+This limit increases to $30,000 if you are age 50 or older.

-If you are age 72 or older, consider making a gift to a qualified charity from your IRA account.
+If you are age 73 or older, consider making a gift to a qualified charity from your IRA account.
 The distribution is not taxable and can be used to satisfy your RMD for the year.
-See my blog post Tax Savings on Qualified Charitable Distributions from IRAs for more details on using this strategy.
+See our blog post Tax Savings on Qualified Charitable Distributions from IRAs for more details on using this strategy.

 Consider gifting appreciated stock.
 You avoid paying the capital gains tax on the appreciation.
 Assuming the gift recipient has less income than you, he/she may be able to pay low or no capital gains tax when they sell the stock.